Phasip/obsidian-canvas-llm-extender/README.md

-# You have to have your own OpenAI API key!!
+# You have to have your own OpenAI API key or local service!!

 https://github.com/Phasip/obsidian-canvas-llm-extender/assets/592433/02eb0c85-510a-40d1-a930-e83ad29468da